oriches/Xxx.Markets.Interview.OrderBook/README.md

 _Why make it available to anyone else?_

-Simply because I don't like being 'ghosted', it's not very professional.Also, may be help someone in the future :)
+Simply because I don't like being 'ghosted', it's not very professional.
+Also, may be help someone in the future :)

 Code Structure: